 Individuals normally sign a lease before they move into an apartment.
 Many commercial businesses sign leases as well.
 Investors may also be interested in using a lease to help with management, financial, tax, and other issues.

 Sale and leasebacks

-This type of real estate financing is a combination financial real estate transaction.
+This type of real estate financing is a combination of financial real estate transactions.
 Here, the seller sells the real property and then leases it back for a long period of time – sometimes more than an expected lifetime.
 That way, the seller can use the property but also capture certain financial benefits such as raising funds for other investments, improvements, or for operating a business.
 Real estate investment trusts (REITs) often use sale-leasebacks.

 This type of real estate financing arrangement allows the tenant broad range to develop the land being leased – but with the requirement that when the lease ends, the owner gets the land with the development/improvements.

 The benefits to the owner of the property are clear.
 During the lease, they get regular payments.
 When the lease ends, they get a piece of property with a much higher market value.